-Principal types of concentration
+C.1.2 Principal types of concentration

-The bulk of the Company's policyholders are located in France (57% of premiums) followed by Italy (30% of premiums) and to a lesser extent in Poland and Germany.
+The bulk of the Company's policyholders are located in France (52% of premiums) followed by Italy (35% of premiums) and to a lesser extent in Poland and Germany.

-At year end 2022, according to its business model, the Company is mainly exposed to life underwriting risk concentration.
+At year end 2023, according to its business model, the Company is mainly exposed to life underwriting risk concentration.
 However, due to the significant number of different partners and distributors, the Company is exposed to different markets (consumer finance and retail banking in several European countries) and maintains a satisfactory level of diversification.

-C.2.3 Sensitivity factors
+C.1.3 Sensitivity factors

 The main underwriting risks the Company is exposed to are mortality and lapse risk.
-Sensitivity to mortality risk was assessed as part of the ORSA within the Loi Lemoine scenario which assumes an increase in mortality rates on French business.
-Sensitivity to lapse risk was assessed within the Increased Competition and Customer Value scenario (for all business) and the Loi Lemoine scenario (for French business only).
+Sensitivity to mortality risk was assessed as part of the ORSA within last year's Loi Lemoine scenario which assumed an increase in mortality rates on French business.
+Sensitivity to lapse risk was assessed within the Increased Competition in French Market scenario (for French business only) and the Recessionary scenario (for all business).

-C.3 MARKET RISK
+C.2 MARKET RISK

-At year end 2022, market risks amounted to 31% of the risk exposure.
+At year-end 2023, market risks amounted to 28% of the risk exposure.
 Taking into account the diversification of the investments the main components of market risks are: